How Far Back Does SSA Go to Determine Benefits? Key Timeframes Explained

 These terms are often confused, but they cover different timeframes:

-If your disability started well before your application, and you meet all requirements, you may qualify for both.
+If your disability started well before your application, and you meet all requirements, SSA may consider both time periods when calculating benefits.

 Waiting Period Impact: How the Five-Month Waiting Period Affects SSDI Back Pay